-- Pick one of the nine majors in the college with a collateral or concentration in international business. - Participate in a residential experience in London, England, in the spring semester of the sophomore year, where they will take Business Administration 338, Economics 218, and Management 207 and complete an internship in international business. - Take available honors courses in the pre-business and business core: Accounting 207, Statistics 207, Finance 307, Business Administration 337, and Business Administration 457. - Add honors seminars in leadership training in the second, third, and fourth years that will allow exploration of many facets of leadership and citizenship. - Participate in energizing enrichment opportunities and cultural activities. - Receive a Smith GLS scholarship package, including a study abroad stipend.
+- Pick one of the nine majors in the college with a collateral or concentration in international business. - Participate in a residential experience in London, England, in the spring semester of the sophomore year, and complete international business internship. - Add cohort honors courses in leadership training in the second, third, and fourth years that will allow exploration of many facets of leadership and citizenship. - Participate in energizing enrichment opportunities and cultural activities. - Receive a Smith GLS scholarship package, including a study abroad stipend.